| EXTRACT FROM: BORN WITH A TARTAN SPOON

 I was helplessly obsessed by him.
 Rory, who was a John Lennon fan,

+once put me to the test.
+'Who do you like best - Donald or Paul McCartney?'
 I agonised, for our eldest brother, Don, was up there among the

+gods.
+'Paul McCartney,' I finally decided.
 'You like him better than our big brother!'
 Rory exclaimed with

+a mixture of awe and reproof.
 'Well, I like them nearly the same,' I countered, feeling guilty,

+'but Paul just a tichy bit better.
+I'd rather marry Paul.'
 But it went deeper than that.
 For a time my identity with Paul

 was so great that I wanted to be Paul McCartney.
 I had the fringe